xtuml/mc/doc/notes/9947_type_decl/9947_typeorder_dnt.md

 9.2.4 Verify that the export completes successfully
 9.2.5 Navigate to the `masl/TypeTest` directory under the project and open `TypeTest.mod`
-9.2.6 Verify that all three user defined types have a type forward declaration and a type declaration.
+9.2.6 Verify that the structured type is declared after the enums.
 It should look something like this:
 ```
 domain TypeTest is

-  private type status;
-  private type light_array;
-  private type special_status;
   private type status is enum ( ON, OFF, ERROR );
+  private type special_status is enum ( ON, OFF, SUPER, ERROR );
   private type light_array is structure
     light1: status;
     light2: status;
     light3: special_status;
   end structure;
-  private type special_status is enum ( ON, OFF, SUPER, ERROR );

 end domain;
 ```